Apologies, but no results were found.

 Research Interests & Projects

 I am interested in Computer Assisted Language Learning (CALL) and ways to use computers and technology to help students achieve their goals in learning the Japanese language.
 I look at things like manga animations, computer games, and screencasts to see if and how these technologies can be effective in teaching and learning Japanese.
+My latest project involves creating an online Open Educational Resource to introduce Japanese language students to the Ainu, the Indigenous Peoples of Japan.

 Selected Publications & Presentations